nashwaan/xml-js/README.md

 # Command Line

-Because any good library should support command line usage, this library is no difference.
+Because any good library should support command line usage, this library is no different.

 ## As Globally Accessible Command